Fight leads to shooting in bar parking lot

 JEFFERSON TWP., Ohio (WDTN) — A fight in a bar parking lot led to one shot being fired early Tuesday morning.

-Jefferson Township medics responded to the scene and said the person suffered a minor injury but did not seek further medical attention.
+Jefferson Township medics said the person suffered a minor injury but did not seek further medical attention.

 The Sheriff’s Office said the incident is still under investigation and did not release details on if anyone was arrested from the altercation.

-We have reached out to the Sheriff’s Office for more information on if any arrest were made and if the person who fired the shot will be facing faces.
+2 NEWS reached out to the Sheriff’s Office for more information to learn if any arrests were made and if the person who fired the shot will be facing faces.